 3. The Lounge, Terminal C

 This lounge is shared by Aer Lingus, TAP Air Portugal, and Emirates and is used by their Business Class passengers.
 Members of Priority Pass, Lounge Club, and Diners Club can also access this lounge.

 On the left side of the lounge, there is a buffet, bar, and cafe-style seating with tables.
 There is also a desk area with a computer and printer in the corner.
 On the other side is a larger seating area with armchairs, sofas, and a hot drinks station.

-Breakfast is served until 11 am and includes cereals, bagels, bread, small pastries, and fruit.
+Breakfast includes cereals, bagels, bread, small pastries, and fruit.
 Hot dishes include omelet and oatmeal with toppings.
-After 11 am, the breakfast converts into an all-day setup with a salad bar, hot soup, sandwiches, and wraps followed by brownies and cookies.
+After breakfast, the dining area converts into an all-day setup with a salad bar, hot soup, sandwiches, and wraps, followed by brownies and cookies.
 Vegetarians will be pleased to hear that there is a vegetarian sandwich and also lentil soup.

 All in all, the food on offer is very good for a Priority Pass lounge, although the look of the lounge isn’t particularly exciting and there are no shower facilities.

 Note: Benefits offered correct at the time of writing but may be amended at discretion of the vendor.

 Disclosure: Posts may be sponsored by the proprietor or brand being appraised.
 All opinions remain our own & are in no way influenced.